sergiomor/draggable_mapper/README.md

 1. Navigate to Structure > Draggable Mapper Entities > Add Draggable Mapper (`/admin/structure/draggable-mapper-entity/add`).
 2. Upload a map image.
 3. Add a title and description for your map.
-4. Save the map to start adding markers.

 ### Adding Markers

-1. Edit your map entity.
-2. Click "Add Marker" to create a new marker.
+1. Click "Add Marker" to create a new marker.
-3. Fill in the title and description for the marker.
+2. Fill in the title and description for the marker.
-4. Drag the marker to the desired position on the map.
+3. Drag the marker to the desired position on the map.
-5. Resize the marker to the desired size.
+4. Resize the marker to the desired size.
-6. Optionally, upload a custom icon for the marker.
+5. Optionally, upload a custom icon for the marker.
-7. Save the form to update the marker's position and details.
+6. Save the form to update the marker's position and details.

 ### Embedding Maps